kepano/obsidian-minimal-publish/README.md

 # Minimal Publish

 Minimal Publish is a stripped-down version of [Minimal Theme](https://github.com/kepano/obsidian-minimal) for [Obsidian Publish](https://obsidian.md/publish).

-Minimal Publish is used at [minimal.guide](https://minimal.guide).
+The theme was rewritten from scratch to optimize loading speed.

-To install Minimal Publish on your site, follow
+To see a demo of Minimal Publish go to [minimal.guide](https://minimal.guide).

 ### Features